-Access Module 1: Foundations from the Texas Dyslexia Identification Academy by following this link
+The online version of Module 1: Foundations from the Texas Dyslexia Identification Academy can be accessed for free here.

 Core reading instruction (Tier 1) resources are available through our Strengthening Tier 1 Reading Online Course Series.